wulliy/wasteof-docs/websocket/events.md

 	arguments:
 		- content: the content that your message will contain
 	-----------
-	sends a messsage with the specified content into the public chat. (/chat)
+	sends a messsage with some content into the public chat. (/chat)
 	-----------
 	```